top of page

 Russian Orloff

 Not seen in exhibition until 1881 in Moscow, Honorary member of the Russian Poultry Breeders Society S.N.
 Khudepov wrote in 1901, “The Orloff has only been bred here, in Russia for a long time.
 We, Russians, are familiarizing Europe and America with the beautiful breed for the first time”.
 And famous breeder I.I.
 Abozin in his book “Poultry Yard” wrote, “A height of good specimens is quite big.
-At the exhibition in 1881, the weighting showed that some cocks weighted eleven pounds and hens – 7-8 pounds”.
-By our standards, it is 4.4 kg and 2.8-3.2 kg respectively.
-While by the 20'th century the Russian Orloff had almost disappeared from farmyards in their motherland, they had reached the hands of enthusiasts in Western Europe and became quite popular in Austria, Germany and England.
-By 1915 the number of breeders in England became so large that a club was developed and the productivity of the Orloff eggs were increased to 200 a year.
-(Average remains 160-180)
+At the exhibition in 1881, the weighing showed that some cocks weighed eleven pounds and hens – 7-8 pounds”.

-With such a long history and diligent work of breeders across the globe to preserve these birds, the Russian Orloff has not faded away to be a breed only for the history books.
-This regal breed is on the cusp of something wonderful, the return of the Russian Orloff.
+With their long history and diligent work of breeders across the globe to preserve these birds, the Russian Orloff has not faded away to be a breed only for the history books.
+This regal breed is on the cusp of something wonderful……..

 Russian Orloff historical old photo spangled russian orloff